mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 2. Is modular enough to be used in pipelines and multiple contexts
 3. Doesn't grind those pipelines to a halt if it gets some unexpected input and breaks

-If you're interested in a deeper dive on these concepts and a step-by-step explanation of the (truncated) code above, check out [this post]({{ site.baseurl }}/Python-5-Writing-production-level-Python).
+If you're interested in a deeper dive on these concepts and a step-by-step explanation of the (truncated) code above, stay tuned for a longer post on writing production-level Python code.

 ## Footnotes
 #### 1. [The code *around* your code](#the-code-around-your-code)